spark-python-data-source

 - Explicit credentials (service principal, API key, username/password)

-- See authentication-patterns.md
+- See authentication-patterns.md for patterns with fallback chains

-Type Conversion: Map between Spark and external types
+Type Conversion — map between Spark and external types:

 - Handle nulls, timestamps, UUIDs, collections

-- See type-conversion.md
+- See type-conversion.md for bidirectional mapping tables and helpers

 - JSON-serializable offset class